 No rental or sale agreement shall contain a provision by which the purchaser or homeowner waives his or her rights under this chapter.
 Any such waiver shall be deemed contrary to public policy and shall be void and unenforceable.
-(Amended by Stats.
-1983, Chap.
-519 (AB 1052, Bader), eff.
-1/1/1984)

 798.78 RIGHTS OF HEIR OR JOINT TENANT OF OWNER